Text-conditioned State Space Model For Domain-generalized Change Detection Visual Question Answering: The BrightVQA dataset

-Different from the RSVQA task, CDVQA requires analysis of multi-temporal images.
-To address this, the existing semantic change detection dataset Bright \cite{chen2025bright} is chosen as the basis for automatically generating a CDVQA dataset called BrightVQA (Fig.~\ref{fig:data_over}).
-The Bright dataset \cite{chen2025bright} comprises optical pre-event and SAR post-event images with spatial resolutions ranging from 0.3 to 1 meter.
-Bi-temporal images and corresponding masks are collected from multiple countries, making the dataset suitable for DG task.
-Geographical locations include Congo, Equatorial Guinea, Haiti, Japan, Lebanon, Libya, Mexico, Morocco, Myanmar, Spain, Türkiye, Ukraine, USA.
-Due to data availability constraints, nine countries were used in this work (Table \ref{tab:datacomp}).
-The dataset contains 4,246 pairs of multi-modal images, each with a size of 1,024 $\times$ 1,024 pixels.
-For computational efficiency, images were resized to 256 $\times$ 256 pixels.
-A single semantic mask is provided per image pair, containing four human-verified labels: intact, destroyed, damaged, and background.
-For VQA generation purposes, the BrightVQA dataset contains exactly 40 question–answer pairs per image, automatically constructed based on the available image–mask information.
-These questions are categorized into eight semantic types: damage detection, quantitative, comparative, severity, spatial, contextual, threshold, and recovery assessment.
+The recently introduced semantic change detection dataset Bright \cite{chen2025bright} has been chosen as the basis for automatically generating the proposed new CDVQA dataset named \textit{BrightVQA}.
+It contains optical RGB pre-event and SAR post-event images with spatial resolutions ranging from 0.3 to 1 m.
+This fixed temporal-modal combination is designed to reflect a realistic disaster-response scenario, where information-rich optical imagery is regularly acquired pre-event, and SAR imagery, being less affected by cloud cover, is more readily accessible immediately post-event.
+The bi-temporal images and their corresponding masks originate from multiple countries thus rendering the dataset suitable for the DG setting (Table \ref{tab:datacomp}).
+It possesses 3,389 labeled pairs of multi-modal images, each with a size of 1,024 $\times$ 1,024 pixels, that were cropped into tiles of size 256 $\times$ 256 pixels, leading to a total of 54,224 pairs.
+A single semantic mask accompanies each of them, with 4 human-verified labels: intact, destroyed, damaged, and background.
+Moreover, BrightVQA contains exactly 40 question–answer pairs per sample.
+The questions are fixed for each image pair, and the answers are automatically constructed based on the available image–mask information.
+These questions are categorized into 8 semantic types: damage detection, quantitative, comparative, severity, spatial, contextual, threshold, and recovery assessment that are presented next (Table~\ref{tab:brightvqa_samples}).